weekendcc/Dataset_SL3D_BF/README.md

 # Dataset_SL3D_BF
 ### Black background and White plane
-We provide absolute phase and point cloud for four objects from two datasets (two per dataset).
+We provide the absolute phase and point cloud of four objects, two of which are from the Dataset_SL3D_BF and two of which are from the Nguyen_1523.

 Two background conditions: White plane background and Black background(without white plane)